yetanotherco/aligned_layer/docs/1_introduction/2_zkquiz.md

 ### 1 - Create Keystore

 You can use cast to create a local keystore.
-If you already have one you can skip this step.
+If you already have one, you can skip this step.

 ```bash
 cast wallet new-mnemonic